vandijklab/CINEMA-OT/Readme.md

 cf_weighted, ot_weighted, de_weighted, r_weighted, c_weighted = co.cinemaot.cinemaot_weighted(subset,obs_label='batch', ref_label='CSE', expr_label='RVCSE')
 ```

 For a more detailed tutorial, see cinemaot_tutorial.ipynb.
+The data used in the tutorial can be accessed at: https://drive.google.com/file/d/1A3rNdgfiXFWhCUOoUfJ-AiY7AAOU0Ie3/view?usp=sharing

 ### Reference